spencercharest/tidal-api/README.md

 # tidal-api

 An unofficial API wrapper for Tidal Music.
+Tidal does not provide a documented public API so all endpoints have been found using Chrome Dev Network Tools.
+All methods return promises and are "thenable".

 ## Usage